 One area of business building and product development is predicting the success of the product, before launch.
 This is one area everyone tries to get as accurate as possible, in search of the one unifying metric to unite all and predict accurate success trends.
 Methodologies such as the lean startup approach aim to ensure as accurate a product success rating as possible, by approaching the project from a customer-centric point of view (if you build what they want, they will come).
 Now that we’ve discussed how to get customer feedback, lets discuss how we make use of this feedback in our approach to product planning.

 Building a new product or business is a really exciting process.
 There is no feeling quite like the feeling of seeing an idea through to it’s final product.
 What many founders forget to consider is the day after launch day.
 The business needs to sustain itself, at the very least to cover the upfront setup and production costs.

 As you all know, I love listening to podcasts and being creative.
 Listening to the myriad of podcasts that I do, I find concepts from one podcast often apply to the field discussed in one of the others.
 While listening to a podcast on trading card game design, the topic of communications theory and game design came up.
 I followed up by reading the related article by the podcast host, which sparked off an interesting thought process for me, around how communications theory helps to plug holes within product design.
 Here’s how I feel this applies.

 WooCommerce has, at the time of writing, passed over 6 million downloads (and several million active installations) on WordPress.org.
 What many aren’t aware of is, WooCommerce reached the 5 million download mark with only 3 engineers officially working full time on the project (while working on several other projects as well).
-Throughout this process, we […]

 Since appointing Patrick as our dedicated WooCommerce Product Manager towards the end of 2014, I’ve been able to view some really insightful feedback from customers, without customers even realising they’re providing this feedback.
 One of the tasks I assigned to Patrick was to conduct regular in-person user testing of WooCommerce, in order to pinpoint common pitfalls and benefits customers experience with our product.

 In the comments of my post on custom rewrite rules in WordPress, I received a query regarding creating author profile URLs using a rewrite convention of “/profile“.
-The WordPress author archives are a great way to create profiles for each author on your WordPress-powered website (in fact, it’s done for you by default).
-The author […]